Magnepan MG-1.7i, $2200pr

 This really isn’t a tough thing to accomplish.
 Virtually all cabinet speakers are about a foot deep.
 They ALL sound better a couple feet out from the back wall.
 So the fact is, if the nose of the MG.1.7i ends up three feet off the back wall, I’ll bet ya any box speaker would end up in the same place to deliver its best, least boxy sound.

 On to the issue of power.
 Audiophiles have spread the rumor that Maggies need 200 w/ch.
 There’s nothing wrong with using that much power.
-I love them with the PeachTree 220 ($1400) power amp and the new Nova 220SE integrated amp ($2000).
-Both are affordable and offer 220×2.
 But there are many applications where you don’t need anywhere near that much horse power.

-If we use Marantz’s PM-8005 as our example… it’s a fine sounding, $1200 integrated amp with an excellent phono stage aboard.
-It is rated at 70×2 into 8 ohms and will pump out well over 100×2 into 4.
-It has a PURE AUDIO mode which provides the best sound (says me!).
-But it also has treble/mid/bass tone controls if you’re a dial tweaker.
-This amp at just over a grand is an outstanding integrated that will let Maggies do their thing beautifully.
-While we’re at it, get the Marantz SA-8005 SACD/CD player ($1200 also).
-It will allow you to play SACDs.
-Red Book CDs, and use the on board DAC to shake hands with your computer or iPhone/iPod.
-With this plan in mind, you’re sitting at only $2400 before speakers.
-Toss on the 1.7i’s and for $4600, well under $5k according my math, this is a GREAT system!
+Let’s use Rogue’s Sphinx V2 as our example… it’s a fine sounding, $1500 integrated amp with an excellent phono stage aboard.
+It is rated at 100×2 into 8 ohms and will pump out 200×2 into 4.
+This amp, with tubes in the preamp section, will let Maggies do their thing beautifully.
+While we’re at it, get the Emotiva ERC-3 CD player ($500).
+With this combo in mind, you’re sitting at only $2000 before speakers.
+Toss on the 1.7i’s and for $4200, well under $5k according my math, this is a GREAT system!

 Now… we do have customers that throw state of the art electronics at 1.7i’s.
 This is kosher too.
-If you run them with Bryston separates for example, the improvement is well worth it.
-The 1.7i is so good that it just keeps revealing more and more musical goodness as you provide it the opportunity.
+If you run them with Emotiva X separates for example, the improvement is well worth it.
+The 1.7i’s are so good that they just keep revealing more and more musical information as you provide improved gear ahead of them!